build-on-aws/content/livestreams/build-on-weekly/2022-08-11/index.md

 On today's episode Jacquie and Darko talk about containers, why you should use them, how to orchestrate them and what do they have to do with a Hybrid environment.

-Later in the episode, check out how Darko struggles to add an extrenal "server" to his AWS ECS (Elastic Container Service) [cluster](https://macluster.rup12.net/).
+Later in the episode, check out how Darko struggles to add an external "server" to his AWS ECS (Elastic Container Service) [cluster](https://macluster.rup12.net/).
 Plenty of fun times were had while troubleshooting.

-**Links from the discussion:**
+## Links from the discussion

 - Nathan Peck’s blog post: [https://nathanpeck.com/ingress-to-ecs-anywhere-from-anywhere-using-inlets/](https://nathanpeck.com/ingress-to-ecs-anywhere-from-anywhere-using-inlets/)
 - Darko’s cluster (if it is still running): [https://macluster.rup12.net/](https://macluster.rup12.net/)